Sidd27/sv-bootstrap-dropdown/README.md

 ---
 **NOTE**

-> The `flip` option will take effect there is no space for dropdown on the side mentioned in placement.
+> The `flip` option will take effect if there is no space for dropdown on the side mentioned in placement.

 ---